About ASSMA · Public project information

 Aggregated results

-Decisions are made on aggregated readings, not individual ones.
+Decisions are based on aggregated readings, not individual ones.

-Results are reviewed by professional teams before they are returned.
+Results are reviewed by professional teams before being reported.

 Voluntary participation